15 Small Living Room Decor Ideas That Actually Work in Tight Spaces

 https://www.reddit.com/r/interiordecorating/comments/1pase15/need_help_with_living_room_design/

-A large framed artwork anchors the main wall, placed at the right height to connect visually with the seated eye level.
-The floor lamp provides task lighting for reading, and plants on the windowsill bring the outside in without taking up floor space.
+Large framed artwork anchors the main wall, placed at the right height to connect visually with your eye level when you’re sitting down.
+The floor lamp provides task lighting for reading, and plants on the windowsill bring the outside in without hogging floor space.

-The room balances lived-in comfort with intentional design.
-You can see personal items and everyday use, which makes the space feel authentic.
 Adding architectural interest through panel molding or trim work can elevate a basic room dramatically, and it’s more accessible than most people think.
+You don’t need to be a master carpenter or rich.

 Multi-Functional Space with Desk Integration